aksommerville/fullmoon4/README.md

 ### April

-- [x] MacOS native platform.
 - [ ] web: Handle gamepad hats. eg Black-on-black gamepad on the MacBook.
-- [x] Web and gl2 renderers: Can we draw the hero on top, after pan transitions?
-So she's not cut in half.
-- [x] Try moving the desert entrance south to mitigate the fast-switch of songs.
-- - Or maybe wall off desert from forest?
-- [x] Drop the BCM hacks condition, we can do it the bcm way everywhere.
-- [x] gl2: Fade out at game end
-- [x] minpc+web: Stop music at the moment the werewolf dies.
-- [x] Restarting after game over, hero velocity didn't zero as expected.
-- [ ] minsyn: Sound effects go haywire sometimes (just noise/bandpass ones? not certain)
+- [x] minsyn: Sound effects go haywire sometimes (just noise/bandpass ones? not certain)
+- - Actually, it was ones with delay: We forgot to zero the delay ring buffer.

 ### May